Nguyễn Thanh Long (footballer)

-Nguyễn Thanh Long (born 10 January 1993) is a Vietnamese professional footballer who plays as a center-back for V.League 1 club Đông Á Thanh Hóa.
+Nguyễn Thanh Long (born 10 January 1993) is a Vietnamese professional footballer who plays as a center-back for V.League 2 club Bắc Ninh.

 Career

 Born in Hanoi, Thanh Long was a youth product of the army's club Thể Công.
 In 2012, the club dissolved, leading him to move to the Hà Nội youth team.
 However, the club also ceased operations shortly after.
 Left without a club, Thanh Long abandoned his football career on the advice of his parents and worked at the Ministry of Public Security.
 He continued playing football at amateur level, mainly in five-a-side tournaments.

 In 2018, through some connections, Thanh Long went for a trial at V.League 1 side Becamex Bình Dương and was signed by the team, making his return as a footballer.
 He made his professional debut at the 2018 V.League 1.

 In September 2023, Thanh Long joined V.League 1 fellow Đông Á Thanh Hóa.
 He featured in the 2023–24 Vietnamese Cup final, playing the full 90 minutes in a goalless draw against Hà Nội.
 In the penalty shootout, he succeeded in his attempt as Thanh Hóa won 9–8 and were crowned champions.